Drag and Drop link

 config.longpress_durationif this triggers to early on mobile platforms.

 A (x, y, width, height) tuple, giving the position of the drag handle within the child.
-In this tuple, integers are considered to be a literal number of pixels, while floats are relative to the size of the child.
+This tuple takes positions.

 This is called with the current Drag as an argument.
 It's expected to return a list of [ (drag, x, y) ] tuples, giving the draggables to drag as a unit. x and y are the offsets of the drags relative to each other, they are not relative to the corner of this drag.